 REGISTRATION

-Registration is available here and will open in late September.
+Registration is available here and will open on October 24.
 Participation is free.
-Registration for NACLO 2024 ends one week before the competition date but on-site registration at UF will be available.
+Registration for NACLO 2026 ends three days before the competition date but on-site registration at UF will be available.

 HANDBOOK